Roy Mlakar: New Haven Nighthawks

-In 1978 Mlakar joined the New Haven Nighthawks the AHL affiliate of the Los Angeles Kings.
+In 1978, Mlakar joined the New Haven Nighthawks the AHL affiliate of the Los Angeles Kings.
 He spent 11 seasons with the team, winning the James C. Hendy Memorial Award as the AHL's Executive of the Year in 1985.

 Los Angeles Kings

-Mlakar joined the Los Angeles Kings in 1988.
-He spent 7 seasons with the team, five as an executive vice-president and two as club president.
+Mlakar joined the Kings front office in 1988.
+He spent seven seasons with the team, five as an executive vice-president and two as club president.
 He was instrumental in bringing Wayne Gretzky to the Kings from the Edmonton Oilers.
-The Kings made it to the Stanley Cup Finals in 1993 under his leadership.
+The Kings made it to the Stanley Cup Final in 1993 under his leadership.
 During his tenure with Los Angeles, the Kings set a California professional sports record with 282 consecutive sellouts.